tresata/hackathonclt2018/README.md

 * Please make sure you spread out on all the boxes.
 There are 4 servers available for login, make sure you spreadout and not all login to 1 box.
 * Use tmux once you login into the server.
 If not, your session could get terminated and you can lose your work.
 Just type "tmux" once you login.
 To re-attach a tmux session "tmux attach". https://tmux.github.io/

+## SLACK

+Please make sure you connect with your fellow hackers on [SLACK](https://hackathonclt2018.slack.com/).
+You can also ask any questions here on any of the available channels.

 ## Getting Started